 Regulatory documents or liens recorded against your property may also be a problem.

 “The terms of these documents and whether the lender will be bound by them in the event of a foreclosure can complicate things,” says Rosenberg.

-“Be aware that the lender will probably want to review copies of your existing leases.
+“Be aware that the mortgage lender will probably want to review copies of your existing leases.
 They’ll also likely ask for several years of financials – including tax returns.
 And they may request other material documents relevant to the operation of your property,” notes Rosenberg.

 How to avoid refinance issues and delays

-In addition, make sure you check your credit and debt-to-income ratio before attempting to refinance.
+In addition, make sure you check your credit history and debt-to-income ratio before attempting to refinance.
 Issues in these two areas — too much debt, too little credit — are the two main reasons refinance applications get denied.

 “The lowest rates usually come from lenders offering conventional loans sold to Fannie Mae or Freddie Mac,” Ailion says.
 “In recent years, we’ve also seen refis from regional and national lenders funded through Wall Street or private equity firms.”